 - 5% cash back provided you buy office supplies plus wireless telephone services directly from U.S. service providers only.
 Annul limit for each category is $12,000.

 - You get three percent cash back on buying gas from gas stations in the US only.
-The annual spending under this head is limited to $12,000.
+The annual spending in this category is limited to $12,000.

 - For all other purchased you get 1% cash back.